gohugoio/hugo/content/variables/files.md

 aliases: [/variables/file-variables/]
 toc: false
 ---

-Hugo provides the ability to traverse your website's files on your server, including the local `Hugo server`.
-You can access file-system-related data for a piece of content via the `.File` variable.

 {{% note "Rendering Local Files" %}}
 For information on creating shortcodes and templates that tap into Hugo's file-related feature set, see [Local File Templates](/templates/files/).